ibm-cloud-docs/hlf-support/howto/console-upgrade-ocp.md

 ### Step one: Update the webhook image
 {: #upgrade-ocp-steps-252-webhook}

-Log in to your cluster and run the following command to update the webhook image in the `ibpinfra` namespace or project:
+Log in to your cluster and run the following command to update the webhook image in the `ibm-hlfsupport-infra` namespace or project:

 ```
-kubectl set image deploy/ibm-hlfsupport-webhook -n ibpinfra ibm-hlfsupport-webhook="cp.icr.io/cp/ibm-hlfsupport-crdwebhook:1.0.0-20210915-amd64"
+kubectl set image deploy/ibm-hlfsupport-webhook -n ibm-hlfsupport-infra ibm-hlfsupport-webhook="cp.icr.io/cp/ibm-hlfsupport-crdwebhook:1.0.0-20210915-amd64"
 ```
 {: codeblock}